Titan sub implosion highlights "extreme tourism" boom, but adventure can bring peril

 "People are definitely going after the bucket-list experiences," he said.

+The company last year organized a cruise from South America to Antarctica with Jimmy Buffett's Coral Reefer Band; earlier this year, it brought 200 entrepreneurs on a spiritual journey up the Nile River.
+Clients frequently request space flights as well as trips to extremely remote islands.

+"We like to push the envelope in terms of experience, not in terms of safety," he added.

-Of course, the pursuit of adventure raises the risks that things can go wrong.
+Still, the pursuit of adventure raises the risk that things can go wrong.

 On Friday, when he spoke with CBS MoneyWatch, Richards said that Global Rescue was in the process of arranging transport for a traveler who had crashed his motorcycle in a remote part of Mongolia to a hospital in the country's capital, Ulaanbaatar.